nocalhost/nocalhost.github.io/docs/config/config-dev.md

 Port-forwarding allows you to access your `DevContainer` on `localhost:[PORT]` by forwarding the network traffic from a localhost port to a specified port of a container.

-When entering the development mode, Nocalhost starts port-forwarding as configured in the `dev.portForward` section.
+When entering the development mode, Nocalhost iterates over every item the `containers[*].dev[*].portForward` array defined in the configuration and starts port-forwarding for each of the entries and the port mappings they define in the `portForward` section.

 ```yml {4}
 containers: